 We get asked all the time about safety in Costa Rica.
 “Is Costa Rica safe?” is perhaps our most-asked question, in fact.
 And it’s a fair one.

-After all, Costa Rica is in Central America, a region known for bad news and unstable environment.
+Speaking beyond Covid, Costa Rica is situated in Central America, after all.
+A region known for bad news and unstable environment.
 But the truth is that although there is crime and poverty in the region, Costa Rica itself is a safe country.

 Look at it this way—Costa Rica received three million foreign tourists in 2019, with over a third of those tourists coming from the United States.
 The vast majority of those three million tourists had wonderful vacations with zero issues.

 Tourism has also been on a steady rise in Costa Rica over the last thirty years or so.
 Indeed, since 1990, there’s only one year where Costa Rica’s visitor numbers dropped from the previous year.
 That was in 2009 at the height of the last recession, and it’s bounced back every year since then.

 Like any other place in the world, you should take steps in Costa Rica to minimize any risk.
 If you wouldn’t do it at home, definitely don’t do it in Costa Rica.
 Some of the tips we expand on this page are: